Apply code CARE20 to start therapy with 20% off.

 Psychotherapist Oksana Levchuk explains, “With an emotionally unavailable person, it’s impossible to build a relationship characterized by openness, honesty, and vulnerability.
 They can’t get truly intimate, and you might not want to because losing a fully-fledged, warm, and deep relationship would be unbearable.
 Thus, paradoxically, by avoiding painful experiences that might or might not happen somewhere in the future, you decide on having no less painful relationships in the present.”

-Perhaps, you were brought up by distant parents whose behavior taught you that love is conditional.
+It’s common for people with negative self-image and low self-esteem to have problems receiving unconditional love.
+Perhaps you were brought up by distant parents whose behavior taught you that love is conditional.
 You learned that you must do your very best to be worthy of it.

 In other words, you learned to “earn” love, not receive it.
+And unless you earn it—the love isn’t real.
+Unless you struggle—your self-worth isn’t valid.

 unconditional love